bugthug404/Groceries-next/README.md

 npm install
 ```

-For the backend (frontend terminal):
+For the backend (backend terminal):

 ```bash
 cd backend